bromasan/eatOS/README.md

 In the root command prompt run:
 `ng serve`

-Take the quiz and enjoy!
+Travel to http://localhost:4200 and enjoy!